vladmihalcea/high-performance-java-persistence/README.md

     Open SQL Server Management Studio and create the hibernate_master_class database

     Open SQL Server Configuration Manager -> SQL Server Network Configuration and enable Named Pipes and TCP

-    You need to download the SQL Server JDBC Driver and install the sqljdbc4.jar on your local Maven repository using the following command:

-        $ mvn install:install-file -Dfile=sqljdbc4.jar -Dpackaging=jar -DgroupId=com.microsoft.sqlserver -DartifactId=sqljdbc4 -Dversion=4.0

     Now you need to create a `high_performance_java_persistence` database